sqonk/phext-visualise/README.md

-When utilising only a single window and single image you also have the option using a generator to simplify your code ever further.
+When utilising only a single window and a single image you also have the option using a generator to simplify your code even further.

-A simple sine wave animation demonstrates..
+This simple sine wave animation demonstrates the usage:

 ```php
 require_once 'vendor/autoload.php';